 The male bird courts the females by ruffling his brightly coloured feathers and dancing in front of the female.
 After mating the female lays a clutch of 4 to 8 eggs.
 Both parents help incubate the eggs during the day.
 Only the female sits on the egg during the night.
-The hatching appear in 12 to 14 days and leave the nest when they are about 20 days old.
+The hatchings appear in 12 to 14 days and leave the nest when they are about 20 days old.
 They are fully independent when they are about 40 days old.

 The young birds start to moult at around 9 weeks and acquire their beautiful adult plumage by the time they are 6 months old.

-The major threats to the gouldian finch are bushfires which flare up during the dry season.
+The major threats to the gouldian finch are bushfires that flare up during the dry season.
 These fires destroy grasses and their seeds and also burn down trees thereby depriving these birds of their nesting tree hollows.
 Other threats include, human introduced, grazing animals such as cattle, sheep, feral camels and rabbits which eat and destroy grasses that the gouldian finch is so dependent on for food.
 In the past these exotic birds were also captured by humans for sale as pets.
-(The capture of gouldian finches was banned in the 1980's).
+(The capture of gouldian finches was banned in the 1980s).

 Gouldian finches are severely threatened in the wild.
 It is feared that they may well become extinct within a few years.
-There has been a dramatic decline of these birds in the last century.
+There has been a dramatic decline in these birds in the last century.
 The reason for this decline is not fully understood.
 Conservations efforts have been underway for many years but these have proven ineffective so far.

 Because of its brilliant colours the gouldian finch is very popular as a pet.
-As a result many are breed in captivity by the pet industry and the animal is expected to survive.
+As a result, many are breed in captivity by the pet industry and the animal is expected to survive.